VictorZuanazzi/Project_RL/README.md

 # Project_RL

-This is a group project for the Reinforcemnt learning course offered in M.Sc Artifical Intelligence at the University of Amsterdam.
+This is a group project for the Reinforcement learning course offered in M.Sc Artificial Intelligence at the University of Amsterdam.

 ### Contributors